 5.2.a.
 Scope of the complete standard: This standard specifies the air interface, including the medium access control layer (MAC) and physical layer (PHY), of combined fixed and mobile point-to-multipoint broadband wireless access (BWA) systems providing multiple services.

 5.2.b.
-Scope of the project: This project specifies WirelessMAN TDD operation in licensed spectrum with channel bandwidths greater than or equal to 5 kHz and less than 1.25 MHz.
-The amendment will be frequency agnostic but will focus on spectrum less than 2 GHz.
-The project will introduce amendments to the IEEE Std 802.16 as required to support narrower channel widths and other functionality as needed to support operation in adjacent and non-adjacent Private Land Mobile Radio (PLMR) channels.
+Scope of the project: This project specifies WirelessMAN Time Division Duplexing (TDD) operation in licensed spectrum with channel bandwidths greater than or equal to 5 kHz and less than 1.25 MHz.
+The amendment is frequency agnostic but focuses on spectrum less than 2 GHz.
+The project introduces amendments to the IEEE Std 802.16 as required to support narrower channel widths and other functionality as needed to support operation in adjacent and non-adjacent Private Land Mobile Radio (PLMR) channels.
 The range and data rate supported by the narrower channels are commensurate with those of the base standard, as scaled by the reduced channel bandwidth.
-The project will add a modified air interface protocol at the PHY and MAC layers.
+The project adds a modified air interface protocol at the PHY and MAC layers.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No

-5.4 Purpose: This document will not include a purpose clause.
-Changes in purpose: This standard enables rapid worldwide deployment of innovative, cost-effective, and interoperable multivendor wireless access products, facilitates competition in wireless access by providing alternatives to wireline access, encourages consistent worldwide spectrum allocation, and accelerates the commercialization of wireless access systems.

 5.5 Need for the Project: Mission critical entities have a strong preference for private, licensed networks in for their data communications needs.
 Licensed channels from 5 kHz to 1 MHz are available from the FCC and other regulators or in the secondary markets at a lower cost than commercial channels.
 Example operating frequencies include 160 MHz, 450 MHz, 700 MHz, and 900 MHz.
 The base standard, and thus this amendment, is not limited to specific operating frequencies.
 Furthermore, VHF/UHF channels have superior propagation characteristics requiring less infrastructure and are capable of meeting capacity needs of private networks.
 The amendment facilitates the development of innovative, cost-effective, and interoperable multivendor products for private licensed wireless access systems for mission critical networks.
 Applications include smart grids supporting generation, transmission, and distribution; field area networks; smart fields and smart pipes for oil and gas; intelligent transportation for rail systems; and federal, state and local uses for homeland security, environmental and seismic monitoring and military communications.

 5.6 Stakeholders for the Standard: Stakeholders include users and customers in multiple markets, including electric, water, and natural gas utilities, oil and gas companies, transportation including commercial and public rail, and public sector entities including federal, state, and local governments.
 Stakeholders also include spectrum license holders, equipment and chipset manufacturers with an interest in standardized products to achieve economies of scale.